ClassicDIY/ClassicMQTT/code/Python/README.md

 --mqtt <127.0.0.1>          : The IP or URL of the MQTT Broker, defaults to 127.0.0.1 if unspecified.
 --mqtt_port <1883>          : The port to you to connect to the MQTT Broker, defaults to 1883 if unspecified.
 --mqtt_root <ClassicMQTT>   : The root for your MQTT topics, defaults to ClassicMQTT if unspecified.
---user <username>           : The username to access the MQTT Broker.
+--mqtt_user <username>      : The username to access the MQTT Broker.
---pass <password>           : The passowrd to access the MQTT Broker.
+--mqtt_pass <password>      : The passowrd to access the MQTT Broker.
 ```
 ## **Run It**
 There are several ways to run this program: